xXJSONDeruloXx/hibernato/README.md

-# Hibernato
+# hibernado

 A Decky Loader plugin that enables hibernation functionality on Steam Deck with automated swap configuration and kernel parameter management.

 ## Overview

-Hibernato provides a streamlined interface for hibernating the Steam Deck.
+hibernado provides a streamlined interface for hibernating the Steam Deck.
 The plugin handles all necessary system configuration, including swapfile creation, swap activation, and kernel resume parameter setup.
 It operates with root privileges to manage system-level operations required for hibernation.

 ## Features